MoviePass Cancels All Annual Subscriptions, Forces Users To Monthly Plans Or Refunds

-MoviePass customers were surprised to receive emails from the company today informing them that all annual plans were going to be cancelled by the end of the month.
+MoviePass customers were surprised to receive emails from the company today informing them that all annual plans were going to be canceled by the end of the month.
 This is the latest in a series of changes to the company’s unlimited movie plans as MoviePass continues to struggle to stay afloat.

 As previously reported by Inquisitr, customers were already balking at recent MoviePass changes a few weeks ago, which limited users to three movies per month, a far cry from the company’s original $9.95 movie-a-day “unlimited” plan.
 MoviePass lost $85 million between May and June of this year, resulting in CEO Mitch Lowe trying a number of options to stay profitable.